-Homemade Easy Chicken Pot Pie is my idea of comfort food!
+Chicken Pot Pie is my idea of comfort food!
 Tender chicken, vegetables, and gravy, baked into a flaky pastry crust.
-This easy chicken pot pie recipe is a great use for turkey leftovers, too!
+This homemade, easy chicken pot pie recipe is a great way to use up leftover chicken, too!

 HOMEMADE EASY CHICKEN POT PIE

 I actually used to get it at KFC in my younger years then decided I needed to up my game and make it myself.
 It’s much nicer to know to know the quality of ingredients you’re using.

 You can easily make shredded chicken in the instant pot, or use up a rotisserie chicken for this.
 It’s also a great way to use up turkey leftovers.
 Or, if you want to make it vegetarian, just double the vegetables and make a veggie pot pie!

 I actually made this chicken pot pie twice in the last week.
 The first time, I only had one pie crust (the first one I had used for the Zucchini & Squash Galette) so there was no bottom.
 The second time, I used a top and a bottom crust.

 Without a bottom crust, the pie doesn’t stay together as nicely, but you get more gravy.
 You also get to save on some calories/carbs, so know that bottomless is an option if you want it.

 Gather these ingredients to make your pot pie.
 I like to give you a run down of what you’ll need at the market (& why), but the full recipe card is below if you’d rather skip to that.

 PIE CRUST – I use a Pillsbury refrigerated pie crust to make things easy, just make sure it’s at room temperature when you start so it’s easier to work with.
 You can also make a homemade pie crust.